Naval Station Argentia: Atlantic Conference

 On 7 August 1941 the heavy cruiser USS Augusta carrying U.S. President Franklin D. Roosevelt arrived in the anchorage at Little Placentia Bay off the base.
 Roosevelt inspected the base construction progress and did some fishing from Augusta over the next two days.
 Augusta was joined by the British warship HMS Prince of Wales carrying British Prime Minister Winston Churchill on 9 August 1941.
 While in the Argentia anchorage from 9–12 August, the chiefs of staff of Britain and the U.S. met to discuss war strategies and logistics once the U.S. joined in the war.
 The two leaders and their aides also negotiated the wording of a press release that they called a "joint statement".
-That press release was issued on 14 August 1941 in Washington, D.C. and was issued simultaneously in London, England.
+That press release was issued on 14 August 1941 in Washington, D.C., and was issued simultaneously in London, England.
 Several days later the Daily Herald would characterize the public statement as being the Atlantic Charter.
-However, there never was a signed, legal document called the "Atlantic Charter".
-Neither Roosevelt nor Churchill signed it.
 The conference concluded the evening of 12 August 1941 with the British and American warships and their escorts passing in review before departing the area for their home ports.
 The joint declaration was publicly announced on 14 August, presumably after Prince of Wales had returned to UK waters.